karlzam/ringed-seal-detector-docs/docs/SetUp.md

 pip install ketos=2.7.0
 ```

 This may take a few minutes.
-Note the error message at the top of this screen if you run into issues with Numpy versioning.
+Note the below error message if you run into issues with Numpy versioning.

+!!! note

+    ⚠️ **If you are already a Python user**: Some users experienced issues with NumPy versioning.
+If you have errors (example: loading NDarray), force install NumPy version 1.24.4 in your detector environment.

+    Type (with your environment activated): pip install numpy==1.24.4